Healthcare & Health Insurance in Colombia

 Are common prescription medications available in Colombia?

 "Yes, common prescription medications are available in Colombia.
 Most medications can be purchased at pharmacies without a prescription, although some require a prescription from a doctor.
 Prices for medications in Colombia are generally lower than in other countries, making them more accessible to the general public.
-Additionally, the Colombian government provides subsidies for certain medications, making them even more affordable," explained one expat in Colombia.
+Additionally, the Colombian government provides subsidies for certain medications, making them even more affordable," said one foreigner in Colombia.

 Do you have anything more to add about local medical facilities in Colombia?